chili-publish/grafx-documentation/docs/GraFx-Studio/guides/template-variables/define/index.md

 - When the user enters a value for the first time, deletes it again (so the input is empty again) the error message will be shown below the input until the error is resolved.
 - When trying to save the document or generate output.
 A dialog is shown to inform the user that the document can't be saved or exported.

-To indicate that a document variable is required an asterisk ( * ) is shown next to the label.
+To indicate that a template variable is required an asterisk ( * ) is shown next to the label.

 ### Visibility conditions

 When the "Visible" setting is enabled (is enabled by default), there is an option to add one or more visibility conditions.
-Only if ALL conditions are met the document variable is visible for the end-user.
+Only if ALL conditions are met the template variable is visible for the end-user.

 The visibility conditions: